 Pescadero, Memorial, Sam McDonald, and Heritage Grove County Parks are all part of San Mateo County’s remote, redwood-blanketed Pescadero Creek Complex.
 The parks’ interconnected trail system provides some very nice hiking, mostly in second-growth forests, but with a few patches of old growth.

-The complex doesn’t have any really spectacular sights, but their strikingly lush, green woodland is a lot nicer than the more popular Skyline Ridge parks.
+The complex doesn’t have any really spectacular sights, but its strikingly lush, green woodland is a lot nicer than the more popular Skyline Ridge parks.
 The area is also remarkably quiet, with little or no traffic noise on most trails and relatively few visitors.

 Two smaller neighboring parks, Memorial Park and Sam McDonald Park, are more developed than Pescadero Creek, with extensive camping facilities and some nice trails.
 Memorial County Park has a large and very popular campground set in an old-growth redwood grove.
 Sam McDonald County Park has a series of group campgrounds located in second-growth redwoods; there’s also a horse camp and a hikers’ cabin.
 A fourth park, Heritage Grove, is a tiny and attractive redwood grove located on Alpine Road.
 Together, the four county parks are known as the Pescadero Creek Complex.

-© 2005, 2006, 2012, 2015, 2018 David Baselt
+© 2005, 2006, 2012, 2015, 2018, 2022 David Baselt